Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., and Desert Companion

 Probate of Will From Another State

 The most common situation of, say, a California will, coming into Nevada's Probate Court is Ancillary Probate.
-In Ancillary Probate the out of state will is accepted by the probate court of another state, most of the probate takes place in that state and the Nevada Probate Court accepts the judgment of the other state which accepted the will.
+In Ancillary Probate the out of state will is accepted by the probate court of another state, most of the probate takes place in that state and the Nevada Probate Court accepts the validation of the will by the court in the other state which accepted the will.

 However, it occasionally happens that there is no probate in the other state.
 For example, suppose a Nevada resident with real estate in Nevada become ill and moves to and dies in California while being cared for by an adult child in California.
 Before dying in California the person might write a California will reciting that he or she is a California resident--because otherwise the California attorney probably won't write the will.
 Now, if the only real asset of the estate is the Nevada real estate, this California will is going to be probated only in Nevada.

 Since three of us (Jonathan Reed and Douglas Reed and Daniel Reed) are licensed to practice law also in California, we can provide such an opinion letter.
-However, with respect to wills from other states which do not appear to meet Nevada's requirements, we would have to ask you or obtain for you an opinion letter from an attorney in the state in which the will was written that the will is valid in that state.
+However, with respect to wills from other states which do not appear to meet Nevada's requirements, we would have to ask you or obtain for you an opinion letter from an attorney in the state in which the will was written that the will is valid in that state if the will did not meet the Nevada requirements.

 Sometimes the question is: "I used to live in Kentucky and had a will written there; now that I am living in Nevada do I need to re-write the will?"
 If the will was valid when written in Kentucky, Nevada has a legal obligation to honor the Kentucky law.
 However, as a practical matter, if the will was not witnessed by two witnesses who signed the will and had their signatures notarized, it would be a good idea to have the will re-written in Nevada, even if the will was valid without these notarizations in the state in which it was written at the time it was written.